 27. Expulsion of Members

-27.1 The Committee may by unanimous vote request any member or associate member to resign from the Club, and in the event shall cause written notification of such request to be served upon the member concerned.
+27.1 The Committee may by 3/4 vote request any member or associate member to resign from the Club, and in the event shall cause written notification of such request to be served upon the member concerned.
+The vote shall occur at a committee meeting.

 27.2 Should such a request prove ineffectual after fourteen days of written notification, the Committee may serve written notice of intended expulsion of the member concerned and should they not have resigned seven days after, the Committee may by unanimous vote expel him or her from the Club; but such expulsion shall be subject to review at the next General Meeting with the member present and to be heard.